luke-beep/whoami/README.md

 ### 🛠️ Frameworks & Technologies

-My experience spans a diverse range of frameworks and technologies, enabling me to build robust and scalable applications across various domains.
+I’ve had the chance to work with all kinds of frameworks and technologies, which has helped me create solid, scalable applications that solve real-world problems across different domains.

 #### 🌍 Web Development:

 - `React`
 - `Node.js`
-- `Django`
 - `Angular`
-- `Vue.js`
 - `Express.js`
 - `Flask`
-- `Laravel`
 - `ASP.NET Core`
 - `Svelte`
 - `Next.js`